 Cat containment – love your cat and wildlife too

-Cats are a popular pet in Canberra and a valuable companion animal in many households.
+Cats are a popular pet in Canberra and a valuable companion animal in one quarter of Canberra households.
 They are also efficient predators.
 All cats, even those that are well fed, have natural hunting and chasing instincts.
 Local research reveals that roaming pet cats are killing a significant and diverse range of native wildlife, threatening our Bush Capital’s biodiversity.

 Why Cat Containment?